microsoft/vscode-go/README.md

 # Go for Visual Studio Code

-> **NOTE:** All content within this repo is private and cannot be shared with others without the express written permission of the product team.

 This extension adds rich language support for the Go language to VS Code, including:

 - Colorization